What infrared sauna actually costs in Houston, TX.

 How do I find out what infrared sauna at WEF costs?

-Through the free day pass.
+Through the gym day pass.
 Includes a walkthrough of the sauna suite and membership pricing reviewed in person.

-The free day pass includes a private walkthrough + pricing reviewed in person.
+The gym day pass includes a private walkthrough + pricing reviewed in person.